cryptotuxorg/nanti/README.md

     geth attach http://3.16.41.72:8545

+2 repos: one dedicated to infrastructure part(this current one), and the other one dedicated to the Dapp part : [https://github.com/cryptotuxorg/nanti-dapp](https://github.com/cryptotuxorg/nanti-dapp)

 The idea is to deploy a quorum network between 4 validators nodes 4 AWS machines has been instancied and the quorum network is up and running Useful deployment files are under [quorum_deployment folder](quorum_deployment)